Prolapsed disc surgery

-Prolapsed disc surgery is typically seen as a last resort for patients who have not sufficiently responded to conservative, nonsurgical treatments like medication and physical therapy.
-Normally offered as an elective procedure, disc surgery is used to manage neck pain, back pain and other neurological symptoms that have been caused by an intervertebral disc that has herniated or ruptured.
-However, traditional open neck and back surgeries have a number of inherent risks that need to be considered.
+Prolapsed disc surgery is typically seen as a last resort for patients who have not responded to conservative treatments like medication and physical therapy.
+Normally offered as an elective procedure, disc surgery is used to manage neck pain, back pain and related symptoms that have been caused by a spinal disc that has herniated or ruptured.
+However, traditional open neck and back surgeries are highly invasive and come with risks and difficulties.

 - Lengthy recovery and rehabilitation

 - Potential for failed back surgery syndrome (FBSS)

 - Higher risk of infection and scar tissue buildup

 - Chance of pain transference along adjacent areas of the spine

-At Laser Spine Institute, we believe the decision to undergo prolapsed disc surgery shouldn’t be made lightly.
-We educate our patients on all of their options and then offer a minimally invasive alternative to traditional open neck and back surgery.
-Our outpatient procedures are conducted with the assistance of state-of-the-art technology, helping to alleviate pain without many of the risks typically associated with spine surgery.
-These outpatient procedures are performed through a small incision, sparing the muscles from being cut or torn.
+At Laser Spine Institute, we offer minimally invasive spine surgery as a safer and effective alternative^ to traditional open neck and back surgery.
+Our outpatient procedures are conducted with the assistance of state-of-the-art technology, helping to relieve pain without many of the risks typically associated with spine surgery.
+These outpatient procedures are performed through a small incision, sparing the muscles from excessive cutting or tearing.